xapple/forest_puller/README.md

 # `forest_puller` version 1.1.1

-`forest_puller` is a package for retrieving data concerning forests on the European continent.
+`forest_puller` is a python package for retrieving data concerning forests on the European continent.
 This includes forest growth rates, amount of forested areas and forest inventory (standing stock).

 There are several public data sources that are accessible online to retrive this type of information.
 This package will automate the process of scrapping these website and parsing the resulting excel files.

 Once `forest_puller` is installed you can easily access forest data through standard pandas data frames.

+## Scope

+Currently `forest_puller` provides data for the following 26 member states:

+* Austria, Belgium, Bulgaria, Croatia, Czech Republic, Denmark, Estonia, Finland, France, Germany, Greece, Hungary, Ireland, Italy, Latvia, Lithuania, Luxembourg, Netherlands, Poland, Portugal, Romania, Slovakia, Slovenia, Spain, Sweden, United Kingdom

 ## Installing